Banata

 OptionTypeDefaultDescription

-verifyBotCheckFnRequiredFunction that checks if a request is from a bot
+verifyBotCheckFnRequiredFunction that checks whether a request is from a bot

 protectedPathsstring[]Sign-in, sign-up, forget/reset passwordPath prefixes to protect